BRANDING YOUR AGENCY: 4 RULES TO LIVE BY

-I recently taught a class for Employee Benefits Consultants called “Marketing Your Agency in a World Gone Crazy” with Wendy Keneipp from Q4intelligence.
+I've had the privilege to co-teach a class for Employee Benefits Consultants called “Marketing Your Agency in a World Gone Crazy” with Wendy Keneipp from Q4intelligence.

 What did we mean by “world gone crazy?”
 Health care and employee benefits have gone through a generational change, all while the American consumer has completely shifted their buying behavior.
 With the advent of technology, buyers are well into their decision-making process before ever talking to you.
-Based on President-Elect Trump’s intentions, there are many more changes in our future.

 Our premise: there are MANY activities to be completed before you get to start choosing logos and setting up your Facebook page.
-As Wendy laid out in a recent article, you must clearly define your business strategy: culture, purpose, values, ideal client, value proposition, client challenges and vision.
+As Wendy laid out in this article, you must clearly define your business strategy: culture, purpose, values, ideal client, value proposition, client challenges and vision.
 “Without a plan for your business, everything is random and left to the whim of the moment when faced with a decision.
 You can’t effectively share your ideas with your team, clients, business partners, prospects – because you don’t really know what they are.”

 ONLY after this groundwork is laid, are you ready to start determining your brand and brand strategy.
 Below are the 4 rules I’ve followed as I’ve built brands…